Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in St Albans - South, placing the area among the bottom 25% of areas assessed nationally

-St Albans - South has averaged approximately 47 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 238 homes approved during this period.
-In FY26, up until now, 7 dwellings have been approved.
-Despite a decrease in population over this time, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+St Albans - South averaged approximately 47 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 238 homes approved during this period.
+An additional 13 dwellings have been approved in FY26 as of now.
+Despite a decline in population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

 Frequently Asked Questions - Development